What is Portmapper?

 Different options are available to protect your server or device:

 1) Disable the Portmapper service if you are not using it.
 This is the easiest and the most effective solution.
-This might however impact the NFS service.
+This might however impact the NFS service (unless you are using NFSv4 which has no interaction with portmapper.)

 2) Configure your firewall to restrict incoming requests on portmapper service to a specific list of hosts/networks, or block them completely.
 Please make sure that the firewall rule will be saved and reloaded after a server reboot.